uncharted-causemos/quickstart/README.md

 prefect register --project="$PROJECT" --label wm-prefect-server.openstack.uncharted.software --label docker --path ../flows/data_pipeline.py
 ```

-### Setting up concept alignment
+### Setting up concept alignment (optional)

-The concept aligner is used to map a string or ontological concept to a datacube in Dojo.
+The concept aligner is used to map a string or ontological concept to a datacube in DOJO.

 ```
 # Download docker image